 The programme is delivered through a combination of lectures given by both IOE academic staff and guest speakers, student preparation of tasks and longer presentations, group work, discussion, computer workshops giving hands-on practice.
 Assessment is through coursework and one two-hour unseen examination.
-Coursework can involve small exercises, critiques of set research articles and extended pieces of writing on set topics, and the dissertation.
+Coursework can involve small exercises, critiques of set research articles and extended pieces of writing on set topics, and the dissertation/report.

 Course contact details